-This Testing the Performance of Lithium Ion Batteries project is analysing the performance of eighteen leading batteries, comparing major lithium-ion battery brands to existing and advanced lead-acid battery technologies, as well as novel a zinc-bromide flow battery and an aqueous hybrid ion battery.
+The Testing the Performance of Lithium Ion Batteries project analyses the performance of twenty-six leading batteries, comparing major lithium-ion battery brands to existing and advanced lead-acid battery technologies, as well as a zinc-bromide flow battery and a sodium-nickel chloride battery.

 As the batteries are cycled they lose the ability to store as much energy as when they were new.
 The key objective of the testing is therefore to measure the batteries’ decrease in storage capacity over time and with energy throughput.

-In view of the strong and growing interest in battery storage ARENA increased funding for this project which will now see an additional 10 batteries to be tested.
+In view of the strong and growing interest in battery storage, ARENA has funded this project over three phases, allowing the addition of new batteries to the trial.